sonic-net/DASH/documentation/general/design/dash-handling-fragmented-packets.md

 The temporal flow should also support packet and byte counters.
 This data should be rolled/added back into the original/parent flow once the temporal flow is removed.

-## Other considerastions
+## Other considerations

 1. When a first fragment (with L4 header) arrives, a new temporal flow should be created.
-This temporal flow should be associated (need to mainatin some state) with the **original/parent** flow against which the first fragement was matched.
-This **association/relationship** will be used in an event when the parent flow is removed (age-out, closed, etc.) before the temporal flow is deleted.
+This temporal flow should be associated (need to maintain some state) with the **original/parent** flow against which the first fragment was matched.
+If the connection is terminated, all temporal flows should be terminated as well.

-1. If the second fragment (first packet without L4 header and non-zero fragement offset) arrives before the first fragment, there will be no temporal flow entry and we will have a **flow-mis**.
-This may take the **packet processing** to the slow-path.
-The slow-path should drop this packet.
-Since there is no 5-tuple information available, against which **bucket** will we count these drop packets in the slow path?
+1. If the second fragment (first packet without L4 header and non-zero fragment offset) arrives before the first fragment, the packet will be dropped and no temporal flow will be created.

+**Q**:  Since there is no 5-tuple information available, against which **bucket** will we count these drop packets in the slow path or count out of order packets?

 ## Issues and Nuances